cloudflare/workers-sdk/.changeset/thirty-kings-serve.md

 "wrangler": patch
 ---

+fix: remove Hyperdrive warning for local development.

-Update Hyperdrive logs to reflect that hyperdrive bindings are now supported in local dev
+Hyperdrive bindings are now supported when developing locally with Hyperdrive.
+We should update our logs to reflect this.